-ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION Regulation Down Service (Reg- Down) and Regulation Up Service (Reg-Up) (for Generation Resources and Energy Storage Resources (ESRs)) Reference: Protocol Section 2, Definitions and Acronyms Resource capacity provided by a Qualified Scheduling Entity (QSE) from a specific Generation Resource or ESR to control frequency within the system which is controlled second by second, normally by an Automatic Generation Control (AGC) system. a.
-Reg-Down energy is a deployment to increase or decrease generation at a level below the Generation Resource's or ESR's Base Point in response to a change in system frequency. b.
+ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION Regulation Down Service (Reg- Down) and Regulation Up Service (Reg-Up) (for Generation Resources and Energy Storage Resources (ESRs)) Reference: Protocol Section 2, Definitions and Acronyms Resource capacity provided by a Qualified Scheduling Entity (QSE) from a specific Generation Resource or ESR to control frequency within the system which is controlled second by second, normally by an Automatic Generation Control (AGC) system. b.
+Reg-Down energy is a deployment to increase or decrease generation at a level below the Generation Resource's or ESR's Base Point in response to a change in system frequency.
 Reg-Up energy is a deployment to increase or decrease generation at a level above the Generation Resource's or ESR's Base Point in response to a change in system frequency.
-Reg-Down and Reg-Up (for Load Resource) Reference: Protocol Section 2 Load Resource capacity provided by a QSE from a specific Load Resource to control frequency within the system. a.
-Reg-Down is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg-Down below the Load Resource's Maximum Power Consumption (MPC) limit in response to a change in system frequency. b.
+Reg-Down and Reg-Up (for Load Resource) Reference: Protocol Section 2 Load Resource capacity provided by a QSE from a specific Load Resource to control frequency within the system.
+Reg-Down is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg- Down below the Load Resource's Maximum Power Consumption (MPC) limit in response to a change in system frequency.
 Reg-Up is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg-Up above the Load Resource's Low Power Consumption (LPC) limit in response to a change in system frequency.
-Responsive Reserve (RRS) Reference: Protocol Section 2 Operating reserves on Generation Resources, ESRs, Load Resources, and Resources capable of providing Fast Frequency Response (FFR) maintained by RRS may only be deployed as follows: a.
-Through automatic Governor action or under-frequency
+Responsive Reserve (RRS) Reference: Protocol Operating reserves on Generation Resources, ESRs, Load Resources, and Resources capable of providing Fast Frequency follo S may only be deployed as ows: Section 2 Response (FFR) maintained by Through automatic Governor action or under-frequency

 ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION ERCOT to help control the frequency of the system.
 RRS on Generation Resources, ESRs, and Controllable Load can be used as energy during an Energy Emergency Alert (EEA) event. relay in response to frequency deviations; b.
 By electronic signal from ERCOT in response to the need; and c.
 As ordered by an ERCOT Operator during an EEA or other emergencies.
 ERCOT Contingency Reserve Service (ECRS) Reference: Protocol Section 2 a.
 Off-Line Generation Resource capacity, or reserved capacity from On-Line Generation Resources, capable of being ramped to a specified output level within ten minutes, operating at a specified output for at least two consecutive hours, and are dispatchable by Security-Constrained Economic Dispatch (SCED). b.
 Controllable Load Resources dispatchable by SCED that are capable of ramping to an ERCOT-instructed consumption level within ten minutes and consuming at the ERCOT-instructed level for at least two consecutive hours. c.
 Load Resources that are not Controllable Load Resources and may or may not be controlled by under-frequency relay.
-Load Resources that are not Controllable Load Resources providing ECRS must be capable of reducing Load in response to an Extensible Markup Language (XML) Dispatch Instruction within ten minutes and remain Deployed in response to loss-of-Resource contingencies, Load forecasting error, or other contingency events on the system.
+Load Resources that are not Controllable Load Resources that Deployed in response to loss-of- Resource contingencies, Load forecasting error, or other contingency events on the system.
 See Protocol Section 6.5.7.6.2.4, Deployment and Recall of ERCOT Contingency Reserve Service.